yeontaek/MetaCat/README.md

   "user": [
     "A1N4O8VOJZTDVB"
   ],
-  "text": "really cute loves the song so he really could n t wait to play this a little less interesting for him so he does n t play long but he is almost 3 and likes to play the older games but really cute for a younger child", "product": [
+  "text": "really cute loves the song so he really could ...", "product": [
     "B004A9SDD8"
   ],